BlinkDL/RWKV-LM/README.md

 ## RWKV v2: RNN with Transformer Performance

-RWKV v2 is a RNN which can also be directly trained like a GPT transformer.
+RWKV v2 is a RNN which can also be directly trained like a GPT transformer (parallelizable).
 You only need x_t, a_t, b_t of position t to compute the vectors for position t+1.
 Hence it can be 100x faster than GPT, and 100x more VRAM friendly, and you get a free sentence embedding.

 See the release for a **27M params model on enwik8 with 0.72 BPC(dev)**.